Best Hikes in Banff

 Banff Guide Hikes

-Finally, when deciding what trails you want to explore, be honest with yourself about your fitness level.
+When deciding what trails you want to explore, be honest with yourself about your fitness level.
 It’s fantastic that you want to get out and explore and trust us when we say you can spend a lifetime exploring Banff, but given the elevation gained on some of the trails as well as the altitude that Banff sits at, even the most seasoned pros can get a little tired out there.
 Choose wisely and always wear appropriate clothing and shoes.

 Now, for our list.